 First, while the Proposed Arrangement could result in some remuneration to physicians who have been expending administrative resources to obtain pre-authorizations for their patients, we believe that in the context of the Proposed Arrangement the risk of fraud and abuse in such situations is low.
 The Proposed Arrangement would not target any particular referring physicians.
 In the majority of cases-given the multitude of insurance plans and plan requirements-Requestor is unlikely to know a physician's obligations with respect to an order for a particular patient.
 Where Requestor may unwittingly relieve some physicians of their pre-authorization obligations, such relief would occur by chance, not design.
-This fact, together with the fact that the pre-authorization service would be made available on an equal basis to all patients and physicians, without regard to any physician's overall volume or value of expected or past referrals, significantly lowers the risk that Requestor could use the Proposed Arrangement to reward referrals.
+This fact, together with the fact that the preauthorization service would be made available on an equal basis to all patients and physicians, without regard to any physician's overall volume or value of expected or past referrals, significantly lowers the risk that Requestor could use the Proposed Arrangement to reward referrals.

 Second, the Proposed Arrangement contains safeguards that further lower the risk of fraud and abuse.
-Requestor will not make payments to physicians under the Proposed Arrangement, and it has no ancillary agreements with referring physicians that would otherwise reward referrals to Requestor.
-Requestor has certified that it would make no assurances to physicians or patients that its pre-authorization service would result in preauthorization being approved, and it would provide each physician with a copy of all the information it submits to insurers to obtain pre-authorization for that physician's patients.
+Requestor would not make payments to physicians under the Proposed Arrangement, and it has no ancillary agreements with referring physicians that would otherwise reward referrals to Requestor.
+Requestor certified that it would make no assurances to physicians or patients that its pre-authorization service would result in pre-authorization being approved.
 Finally, in addition to these fraud and abuse safeguards, Requestor would comply with all state and Federal privacy laws in the conduct of its pre-authorization services.

 Third, the Proposed Arrangement would operate transparently.
 Requestor's representatives would identify themselves to insurers as representatives of Requestor, disclose to insurers the nature of the program, and would provide each physician with a copy of all the information it submits to insurers to obtain pre-authorization for that physician's patients.
-Requestor would have little opportunity to influence referrals because patients would have already selected Requestor.
-In this way, the Proposed Arrangement contrasts with arrangements where referral seekers provide referral sources with staff who have a greater ability to influence referrals, for example discharge planners, home care coordinators, or home care liaisons.
+Requestor would have little opportunity to influence referrals because patients would already have selected Requestor.
+In this way, the Proposed Arrangement differs from arrangements where referral seekers provide referral sources with staff who have a greater ability to influence referrals, such as discharge planners, home care coordinators, or home care liaisons.

 Fourth, importantly, Requestor has a legitimate business interest in offering uniform preauthorization services.
 Whereas insurers may place responsibility for pre-authorization on imaging providers, referring physicians, or patients, only Requestor's payments are at stake.
 Requestor's financial interest in ensuring that pre-authorization is diligently pursued provides a rationale for the Proposed Arrangement wholly distinct from a scheme to curry favor with referral sources.
-These circumstances lower the risk that the Proposed Arrangement is a stalking horse for illicit payments to Requestor's referral sources.

-Finally, we emphasize that nothing in this opinion should be read to suggest that imaging providers are required to offer or provide free pre-authorization services to patients or referring physicians.2
+Finally, we emphasize that nothing in this opinion should be read to suggest that imaging providers are required to offer or provide free pre-authorization services to patients or referring physicians.